awsdataarchitect/ai-ppt-generator/README.md

 **Important Notes:**
 - This creates `bedrock-layer:1` which is referenced in the CDK stack
-- The layer provides boto3>=1.35.0 required for S3 Vectors support
+- The layer provides boto3 1.40.11+ required for S3 Vectors support
+- **Version Verification**: S3 Vectors support was added in boto3 1.40.x series (not available in 1.34.x)
 - This is a **one-time setup** - the layer persists across deployments
 - If you need to update the layer, increment the version number in CDK